andrewmoles2/rTrainIntroduction/r-fundamentals-3/r_fundamentals_3.md

 # What will this workshop cover?

-In this workshop, the aim is to cover strings and sting manipulation, introduce factors, and type conversion.
+In this workshop, the aim is to cover strings and string manipulation, introduce factors, and type conversion.
 We will be covering:

 -   String variables
 -   Introduction to factors, also known as dummy variables (represent categorical and ordered/un-ordered data)